SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Per_User_Encryption.md

 This migration is fully backwards compatible.
 When WilmerAI looks for a discussion file, it first checks for the new nested path.
 If that file does not exist, it checks for a legacy flat file at the old path.
 If a legacy file is found, it is read from the old location.
 New files and updated files are always written to the new nested location.
-No manual migration is required -- old files will continue to be read until they are naturally superseded.
+No manual migration is required; old files will continue to be read until they are naturally superseded.

 -----